SCHOOL PROSPECTUS 2017-2018

 After this, any complaints need to be addressed to the Headteacher and then put in writing and addressed to the Chair of Governors.

-Copies of the LA and school policies are available on our school blog.
+Copies of the LA and school policies are available on our school blog and a printed copies are available upon request.

 Fire drills are held every half term.
 The whole school is evacuated in 2/3 minutes.
 Fire drills are always assessed to check their effectiveness.